thisaintcub/DSnake/README.md

 If you are not using MSYS2, you'd also like to get the DLLs and put them into bin/.

-Though, if you are using MSYS2 then:
+Though, if you are using MSYS2 then install following packages:
-Install following packages:
 - `pacman -S mingw-w64-ucrt-x86_64-SDL2`
 - `pacman -S mingw-w64-ucrt-x86_64-SDL2_image`
 - `pacman -S mingw-w64-ucrt-x86_64-SDL2_mixer`